 Erikson focuses heavily on military campaigns, specifically those of the "Bridgeburners"—an elite unit of the Malazan Empire.
 There are countless factions here, all pursuing their own cruel goals.
 Betrayal is the order of the day, and as with Martin, no character is safe from a sudden, inglorious death.

 Erikson demands absolutely everything from the reader.
 There are no convenient explanations, no glossary summaries in the text, no gentle introduction for beginners.
 You are thrown directly into an ongoing war and complex magic systems and must orient yourself.
-Those who endure this extreme learning curve will find one of the deepest and most philosophically ambitious fantasy series ever written.
+One of the most philosophically ambitious fantasy series ever written.

 From Fellowship Quest to Power Poker